-A. There are few factors which can make a person have anxiety during Ramadan.
-The people who have a decreased level of frustration tolerance can have anxiety or anger episode when they are physically stressed due to hunger or dehydration.
-People who smoke cigarettes or experience other addictions can have anxiety in withdrawal first 10 to 15 days of fasting.
-The people who have chronic medical problems like diabetes or hypertension can have anxiety episodes due to medical reasons.
-The people who are on Psychiatric medication can have anxiety if the dose and timings are not adjusted accordingly.
-This all can be managed effectively after with discussion with your Psychiatrist.
+A. There are a few factors that can make a person have anxiety during Ramadan.
+People who have a decreased level of frustration tolerance can have anxiety or anger episodes when they are physically stressed due to hunger or dehydration.
+People who smoke cigarettes or experience other addictions can have anxiety about withdrawal first 10 to 15 days of fasting.
+People who have chronic medical problems like diabetes or hypertension can have anxiety episodes due to medical reasons.
+People who are on Psychiatric medication can have anxiety if the dose and timings are not adjusted accordingly.
+This all can be managed effectively after with discussion with your psychiatrist.

-Q. Is taking antidepressants and anti-anxiety pills before sehri can increase or decrease their efficacy or can we fast while taking such medicines?
+Q. Is taking antidepressants and anti-anxiety pills before sahoor can increase or decrease their efficacy or can we fast while taking such medicines?

-A. Most of the antidepressants are prescribed once daily.
-Most of the antidepressants are to be taken on a full stomach.
-There is no problem inefficacy of antidepressants if used in Sehri or Aftaar.
+A. Most of antidepressants are prescribed once daily.
+Most antidepressants are to be taken on a full stomach.
+There is no problem inefficacy of antidepressants if used in Sehri or After.
 The only consideration is the sedation with some antidepressants.
-People can fast while taking antidepressants generally but it depends on the severity of the illness and your Psychiatrist can suggest you otherwise if severe illness and if there is a risk to self and others.
+People can fast while taking antidepressants generally but it depends on the severity of the illness and your Psychiatrist can suggest otherwise if severe illness and if there is a risk to self and others.

 Q. How can we keep children safe from COVID-19 stress and depression?

 A. Children’s mental health is dependent on the mental health of the parents and other caregivers.
-I recommend the parents to work on their own mental health if they want to improve the mental health of their children.
-We can provide healthy food, adequate sleep and a fixed daily routine to the children during this time.
+I recommend that parents work on their own mental health if they want to improve the mental health of their children.
+We can provide healthy food, adequate sleep, and a fixed daily routine to the children during this time.
 Don’t let them see the news all the time.
-Give them necessary information by yourself.
-Keep them busy in studies, hobbies and physical indoor games.
+Give them the necessary information by yourself.
+Keep them busy with studies, hobbies, and physical indoor games.
 Anxious and depressed parents raise anxious and depressed children.
 Do read about healthy ways of parenting and you can get guidance from a Psychiatrist and a clinical psychologist in this if things don’t work out.

 Q. What is the treatment for upsetting nightmares and what causes them?

-A. Most the people experience Nightmares in high stress phases of life.
+A. Most people experience Nightmares in high-stress phases of life.
 It becomes a problem if it’s consistent and for a longer period of time and disturbing the quality of life.
-Nightmares are symbolic of the stress, anxiety or complex traumatic events in a past life or fearful apprehension or the future.
+Nightmares are symbolic of the stress, anxiety, or complex traumatic events in a past life or fearful apprehension of the future.
 There is still a lot we don’t know about dreams and nightmares but it’s a window to our subconscious mind.
 Nightmares usually represent thing which is causing us stress and anxiety and is unresolved in our mind.
 Sometimes it’s a symptom of anxiety disorder or any other psychiatric disorder.
 A detailed assessment by a Psychiatrist is needed for persistent nightmares

-Q. Is it possible to have dreams as a predictions of your future?
-Why is it that I can’t wink a sleep for weeks even and when I do then I can sleep straight through for the whole day?
+Q. Is it possible to have dreams as a prediction of your future?
+Why is it that I can’t wink asleep for weeks even and when I do then I can sleep straight through the whole day?

-A. I don’t think dreams should be used to predict future.
+A. I don’t think dreams should be used to predict the future.
 It’s a complex brain function and needs further research to have a better understanding of it.
-The problems with sleep cycle represent a lot of things which includes unhealthy lifestyle, harmful addictive use of electronic gadgets, drug addiction, anxiety and depressive disorder or any other medical or psychiatric disease.
+The problems with the sleep cycle represent a lot of things which include an unhealthy lifestyle, harmful addictive use of electronic gadgets, drug addiction, anxiety, and depressive disorder or any other medical or psychiatric disease.
 A detailed assessment by a Psychiatrist can provide possible solutions according to the diagnosis.

 Q. How to cope with suicidal thoughts when you don’t want to share them with anyone?

-A. Having suicidal thoughts is a psychiatric emergency and most dangerous symptom of psychiatric disorders .
+A. Having suicidal thoughts is a psychiatric emergency and the most dangerous symptom of psychiatric disorders.
 One should seek help as soon as possible.
 The patient can share this with the Psychiatrist and any other person.
 It’s a life-threatening condition and it needs to be reported to save a human life.
-If you find any person having suicidal thoughts or behavioural it should be reported to the next of kin or in some situations higher management to eliminate risk to self and other people.
+If you find any person having suicidal thoughts or behavior it should be reported to the next of kin or in some situations higher management to eliminate risk to self and other people.